kvb2univpitt/i2b2-demo/i2b2-core-server-demo/postgresql/README.md

 - [Docker 19.x](https://docs.docker.com/get-docker/)

-Open up a terminal in the directory ***i2b2-core-server-demo***, containing the file **Dockerfile**, and execute the following command to build the Docker image:
+Open up a terminal in the directory ***i2b2-demo/i2b2-core-server-demo/postgresql***, containing the file **Dockerfile**, and execute the following command to build the Docker image:

 ```
-docker build -t local/i2b2-core-server-demo .
+docker build -t local/i2b2-core-server-demo-postgresql .
 ```

-To verify that the image has been buit, execute the following command:
+To verify that the image has been built, execute the following command to see the list of Docker images:

 ```
 docker images